-Blog posts are like wine: the older the get, the better they become!
+Blog posts are like wine: the older they get, the better they become!

-One of the lesser known things about popular bloggers that you know of is that they spend as much time editing old posts as they do writing new posts.
+One of the lesser known things about any popular blogger is; that they spend as much time editing old posts as they do write new posts.

 In this post I will list the reasons why it is so important to edit old blog posts, and the benefits of doing so.
-I will also list the best resources for helping you to drive more traffic to your old content.
+You will learn practical tips on how to keep editing your old posts & what other things you should take care along with it.

 So let’s go ahead and first understand why you need to start working on your old posts now.